-- The camera will display the message "Copy?" together with the number of pictures that will be copied. - Highlight [Yes] and press to copy the selected pictures. - Press ® again to exit when copying is complete.
+- The camera will display the message "[Copy?]" together with the number of pictures that will be copied. - Highlight [Yes] and press ⊗ to copy the selected pictures. - Press ® again to exit when copying is complete.

-Cautions: Copying Pictures
+✓ Cautions: Copying Pictures

 - Pictures will not be copied if there is insufficient space on the destination card. - If the destination folder contains a file with the same name as one of the pictures to be copied, a confirmation dialog will be displayed.
 Select [Replace existing picture] or [Replace all] to replace the existing file or files.
 Protected files in the destination folder will not be replaced.
 Select [Skip] to continue without replacing existing files.
-Select [Cancel] to exit without copying any further pictures. - Ratings and protection are copied with the pictures. - To prevent loss of power while copying videos, use one of the following power sources: - A fully-charged battery - An optional EH-7P charging AC adapter - An optional EH-8P AC adapter with a UC-E25 USB cable (featuring Type C connectors at both ends) - An optional EP-5B power connector with an EH-5d, EH-5c, or EH-5b AC adapter
+Select [Cancel] to exit without copying any further pictures.

+- Ratings and protection are copied with the pictures. - To prevent loss of power while copying is in progress, be sure the battery is fully charged or connect the supplied charging AC adapter or an optional AC adapter and power connector before copying videos.